 While all your tongue can genuinely taste the four basic tastes – sweet, salty, sour, and bitter, the long-lasting sensation that your mouth leaves the wine becomes much more complex.

 When you drink or eat wine, it includes your taste buds and scent and contributes to your overall interpretation of wine.
-The tastes, flavors, and emotions of wine include the interaction you taste when sampling wine
+The tastes, flavours, and emotions of wine include the interaction you taste when sampling wine.

 The alcohol in wine dilates blood vessels and thus enhances the taste of wine.
 After a few bottles of wine, your alcohol level will quickly influence your taste buds, which makes it difficult to differentiate from other drinks.

-Although the taste of wine contains other flavors, they are as present as the above ones.
-The above flavors and the flavors you need to know more are the most current in wine.
-You should always read as much about the components responsible for the flavors before you begin to taste wine or differentiate flavors.
-This way – you know more of what you taste and can enjoy wine.
+Although other flavours are present in wine, they are not as prominent as the ones listed above.
+The above flavours and the flavours you need to know more about are the most current in wine.
+You should always read as much about the components responsible for the flavours before you begin to taste wine or differentiate flavours.
+This way – you know more about what you taste and can enjoy wine.